Michael Brantley: Personal life

-Brantley lives in Port St. Lucie, Florida, during the baseball offseason.
-He is married.
+Brantley resides in Port St. Lucie, Florida, during the baseball offseason and is married.
 His wife, Melissa, gave birth to their first child, a daughter, in September 2013.
 Their second child, a son, was born in February 2015.
-Their third son arrived in June 2017.
+Their third child, a son, arrived in June 2017.
+In retirement, Brantley began his coaching career at the Little League level.

 Brantley maintains a close relationship with his father.
-They speak every morning by phone to discuss his at bats from the previous game.
-Brantley's cousin, Justin, is a minor league pitcher who used to be in the Indians' organization, but has since been released.
+During Michael's playing career, they spoke every morning by phone to discuss his at bats from the previous game.
+Brantley's cousin, Justin, was a minor league pitcher in the Indians' organization.